DMTSource/daily-stock-forecast/README.md

 Daily Stock Forecast
 =======

-Daily Stock Forecast is a cloud based machine learning tool for day trading professionals.
-The site pulls from a current list of ~7,000 stocks across the AMEX, Nasdaq, and NYSE exchanges and performs epsilon-Support Vector Regression based machine learning on historical values to forecast the open, close, high, low, and volume of the next business day for each stock in our expanding universe.

-Daily Stock Forecast can be viewed today!<br />
+Daily Stock Forecasts optimizes and ranks machine learning models to predict the intraday movement of the stock market for the top 10 US Equities by Market Cap and a number of popular indicies.

 <http://daily-stock-forecast.com/>

 Screenshots of Daily Stock Forecast live and in action:<br />